 Founded in 2010 as an associate performance research arm of the Institute of Musical Research (IMR) in the School of Advanced Study, University of London, the SongArt Performance Research Group formed to pursue new avenues in cross-disciplinary, collaborative, song performance experiment and research.

-Led by Dr Kathryn Whitney (IMR) in association with Professor Amanda Glauert (Royal College of Music), and Professor Paul Barker (Royal Central School of Speech & Drama), our research group brings together practitioners and theorists of song performance, poetry, theatre, musicology, philosophy, and psychology with a view to gaining new insights into the practice of song performance that will be relevant to professional performers, as well as to those who work with, write for, and study them and the song repertoire.
+Led by Kathryn Whitney (IMR), Amanda Glauert (Royal College of Music), and Paul Barker (Royal Central School of Speech & Drama), our research group brings together practitioners and theorists of song performance, poetry, theatre, musicology, philosophy, and psychology with a view to gaining new insights into the practice of song performance that will be relevant to professional performers, as well as to those who work with, write for, and study them and the song repertoire.

 Our associate musicians, poets, actors, composers, performance studies researchers and academics collaborate on a range of related performance research projects, which include experimental workshops, study days, conferences, video projects, and a range of song-related pedagogical and performance events.